WitHol/ls-trip/README.md

 **Installation**
 -
 Because this project is in developement, there are no pre-made packages, so you'll need to build it on your own.
-To install it ensure you have cargo installed and avilable as root and use make.
+In order to install it, ensure you have make cargo installed and avilable as root.

 To install ls-trip:
 ```